Church of Ireland: Flags

 In 1999, the church voted to prohibit the flying of flags other than St Patrick's flag and the Flag of the Anglican Communion.
 However, the Union Flag continues to fly on many churches in Northern Ireland.

 Publications

 The church has an official website.
-Its journal is The Church of Ireland Gazette, which is editorially independent, but the governing body of which is appointed by the church.
-Many parishes and other internal organizations also produce newsletters or other publications, as well as maintaining websites.
+Its journal is The Church of Ireland Gazette, which is notionally editorially independent, but the governing body of which is appointed by the church.
+Many parishes, dioceses, and other internal organizations also produce newsletters or other publications, as well as maintaining websites.

 Doctrine and practice

 The centre of the Church of Ireland's teaching is the life, death and resurrection of Jesus Christ.
 The basic teachings of the church include: